mindersec/minder/docs/docs/ref/rules/branch_protection.md

 ## `branch_protection_require_pull_requests` - Verifies that a branch requires pull requests

-Require that a pull request be opened before merging to a branch.
+This rule allows you to require that a pull request be opened before merging to a branch.

 ### Entity
 - `repository`